zbeislerOSI/OCS-Docs/Documentation/SequentialDataStore/SDS_Streams.md

 **Rules for Identifier (SdsStream.Id)**

-1. Is not case sensitive.
+1. Is not case sensitive
-2. Can contain spaces.
+2. Can contain spaces
-3. Can contain a maximum of 100 characters.
+3. Cannot contain forward slash ("/")
-4. Cannot use the following characters: /
+4. Can contain a maximum of 100 characters

 Indexes